chanan/BlazorStrap/src/BlazorStrap-Docs/wwwroot/Static/Components/Modal.md

 | OnHide      | Event  | TValue       | Raised when starting to hide |
 | OnHidden    | Event  | TValue       | Raised when hidden           |
 :::

+If you get the follow exception "You are required to render this component before making any changes to it's state.".
+Likly causes are as follows
+* You have attempted to show the component before it has rendered.
+* The parent of the component disposed of it and will need to render before any changes can be made.